ICBM: equipping diverse peoples for diverse roles in the local church

 “ICBM is a very diverse student body,” according to Principal Rev. Arthur Alard.

 “We often have students from Malawi, Zimbabwe, Nigeria, Zambia, Lesotho and Swaziland,” says Academic Dean Dr. Steven Briix.
-“They come to receive theological training and an internationally accredited bachelor’s degree.
+“They come to receive theological training and a bachelor’s degree.
 Most of them are serving in leadership in the church and have done so for many years.
 The average age of our students is in the mid-40s.”